Actions and Detail Panel

 Children can get their hands dirty as they sift and search through our Exploration Station from 12 to 1pm daily.
 Pick up a self-guided winter scavenger hunt and learn about our upcoming gardening programs for kids.
 (FREE)

-Workshops in this series:
+Other workshops in this series:

-Celebrate Black History Month—
+Celebrate Black History Month—George Washington Carver Workshop

 Tuesday, February 21, 1 to 2:30pm • $6 per child